vsariola/shader-holiday-card/README.md

 <img src="images/materials.jpg" alt="Photograph of transparent film, brass fasteners, cardboard, spray adhesive, super glue, hole punch, precision cutting knife, compass, cutting board, paper, newspaper and disposable gloves" width="600 dp"/>

-1. **Transparent film, suitable for printing.** I printed using a laser printer, and laser printers require the use of dedicated films that can withstand the heat without warping and shrinking.
+1. **Transparent film, suitable for printing.** Laser printers require the use of dedicated films that can withstand the heat without warping and shrinking.
    Furthermore, there's both monochrome laser and color laser transparencies, which apperently have slightly different coatings.
-My designs only used grayscale foregrounds, so monochrome laser transparencies were ok.
-I used "Lyreco Transparency film for monochrome laser printer", material: PET, size: A4.
+The basic design only uses grayscale foregrounds, so monochrome laser transparencies are ok.
+I used "Lyreco Transparency film for monochrome laser printer", material: PET, size:
+   A4.
 2. **Brass fasteners.** I used brass paper fasteners (split pins), with a width of ~ 3 mm.
 3. **Cardboard.** Each card requires a 15 cm x 45 cm rectangle.
-I used 50 cm x 65 cm 240 g/m^2 cardboard sheets from Canson.
-Thus, from each sheet, I got 4 cards.
+I used 50 cm x 65 cm 240 g/m^2 cardboard sheets from Canson, so each sheet gives 4 cards.
 I preferred dark cardboard (black, ultramarine), because the animation will be quite dark, due to majority of the foreground being black.
 4. **Spray adhesive.** I used Maston 500 ml Spray Adhesive.
 Not all of them are
    equal: some cheaper brands created awful clumps and did not spray evenly.
 5. **Super glue.** I used Loctite 5g Precision.
-Some of the cheap stuff I tested didn't actually glue anything, so go with Loctite if you want to be sure that the glue works.
+Some of the cheap stuff doesn't actually glue anything, so go with Loctite if you want to be sure that the glue works.
 6. **Hole punch.** This should match the size of the brass fasteners.
 Mine were 3 mm, so I used a 3 mm punch.
 Note that it needs to reach the center of the film and the paper, so it needs to be one of the types that look a bit like